thisdot/tech-conferences/README.md

 [React Day Berlin](https://reactday.berlin/)

 Take part in the exploration of the React universe!
 With in-depth talks, hands-on workshops & new opportunities, the React Day Berlin conference provides space for everyone to collaborate on stellar apps.<br>
-**City and State**: Berlin<br>
+**City and State**: Berlin, Berlin<br>
 **Country**: Germany

 [ReactJS Day](https://www.reactjsday.it/)

-The event’s goal is to allow all React developers to meet and share experience while having fun and networking in an enjoyable context.<br>
+The event’s goal is to allow all React developers to meet and share the experience while having fun and networking in an enjoyable context.<br>
 **City and State**: Verona<br>
 **Country**: Italy

 [React India](https://www.reactindia.io/)

 React India is an international conference that provides a platform for developers to share and discuss their insights and experiences with React!<br>
-**City and State**: Goa<br>
+**City**: Goa<br>
 **Country**: India

 [React Rally](https://www.reactrally.com/)

-React Rally in Cyberspace is a one day, single track conference for developers of all backgrounds using React.js, React Native, and related tools.<br>
+React Rally in Cyberspace is a one-day, single-track conference for developers of all backgrounds using React.js, React Native, and related tools.<br>
 **City and State**: Salt Lake City, Utah<br>
 **Country**: USA